-One way to evaluate the care of patients receiving surgery is to look at the percentage of eligible patients who meet surgical care guidelines.
+One way to evaluate the care of patients receiving surgery is to look at the percentage of patients receiving the timely and effective care measures that are appropriate for them.
 The goal is 100 percent.

-The graph shows the percentage of eligible Mayo Clinic hospital patients receiving surgery whose care met the standards of care guideline.
+The graph shows the percentage of eligible Mayo Clinic hospital patients receiving surgery who received all of the appropriate care measures.

 The surgical care improvement project involves the review of measures that ensure quality care is given.
 These measures focus on reducing the incidence of four kinds of complications that can occur following surgery:

 - Deep vein thrombosis

 Timely and effective care

 The table below reflects the timely and effective care measures for managing patients undergoing surgery in a hospital setting.